NCAR/AVAPS-adi-hdl/docs/library/i3c_controller/interface.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 IBI\s are accepted autonomously during bus idle if the feature is enabled.
-The accepted IBI\s fill the IBI FIFO and generate an interruption in the PS.
+The accepted IBI\s fill the IBI FIFO and generate an interrupt to the PS.

 The structure of the received IBI is: